How Do I Deploy AWS Elastic Beanstalk With Amazon Inspector Integration?

 Summary

-In this guide, we created an AWS Elastic Beanstalk application and environment using Pulumi.
-We then set up Amazon Inspector to perform automated security assessments on the Elastic Beanstalk environment.
-This integration helps ensure that your application is secure and compliant with best practices.
+In this guide, we successfully created an AWS Elastic Beanstalk application and environment using Pulumi.
+Additionally, we configured Amazon Inspector to perform automated security assessments on the Elastic Beanstalk environment.
+This integration ensures that your application is not only efficiently managed but also adheres to security best practices, providing peace of mind and compliance with industry standards.

 Deploy this code